rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ### Paths that disappear during expansion

 #### Should not compile:
-Assuming `deletes_everything` always expands into an empty token stream, the invocation of `m!` relies on a definition that won't be stable after further expansion.
+This demonstrates that we shouldn't expand an invocation if the corresponding definition is 'in' an attribute macro.
+In this case, `#[deletes_everything]` expands into an empty token stream.
 ```rust
 #[deletes_everything]
 macro m() {}